cncf/glossary/content/en/multitenancy.md

 ## Problem it addresses

-Multitenancy is a key to operational efficiency of server-run software.
-Providing each tenant with a dedicated installation is wasteful in terms of hardware utilization and maintenance efforts.
+Without multitenancy, each tenant would need a dedicated software installation.
+This increases resource utilization and maintenance efforts, ultimately software costs.

 ## How it helps